lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 ### Supported Modes

 The crypto library provides four functions for this purpose:
-- Build unblinded key from user-provided key data and mode
+- Build an unblinded key from user-provided key data and mode
-- Build blinded key from user-provided key data and configuration
+- Build a blinded key from user-provided key data and configuration
-- Convert blinded key to unblinded key
+- Export an unblinded key to the user-provided key data
-- Convert unblinded key to blinded key
+- Export a blinded key to the user-provided key data in shares

-To import a private key generated elsewhere, for example, the user can call `otcrypto_build_blinded_key`.
-To export a blinded key, the user can convert it to an unblinded key, at which point the plain data is accessible.

 ### Generate random keys